 Experience the mossy forests of Shiratani and the dizzying view from Taiko iwa on your way to the mysterious tree called Jomon Sugi, the largest tree on the island.
-Time-wise, this is the longest day-hike I advertise; I recommend this route only if you are seriously fit and active!
+Because of the time required for this hike, I only recommend this route if you are SERIOUSLY FIT and active.

 |Strength & Technicality||⚠⚠⚠⚠⚠|